-All degree programs at Pacifica require full-time enrollment, with the exception of the Engaged Humanities and the Creative Life program which allows part-time matriculation.
+All degree programs at Pacifica require full-time enrollment (all courses offered for the student's class level), with the exception of the Engaged Humanities and the Creative Life program which allows part-time registration following a minimum of one quarter of full time enrollment.
 Students are expected to enroll in all courses offered each quarter in their program and class year unless transfer credit for a particular course has been granted.
 Other exceptions are rare and require a petition approved by the Education Council.